juangamella/causal-chamber-package/README.md

 ### Connecting to a chamber in real-time

+You can open a real-time connections to a chamber and use to send instructions and collect data.
+This is particularly suited to online learning applications or any sort of active learning, experiment design or control.
+To collect static datasets from long-running experiments, we recommend [queue access](#submitting-a-job-to-the-chamber-queue) below.

-Let's connect to a Light Tunnel Mk2. and ask it to load its `camera_fast` [configuration](https://cchamber-box.s3.eu-central-2.amazonaws.com/config_doc_lt_mk2_camera_fast.pdf) so we can collect images.
+As an example, let's connect to a Light Tunnel Mk2. and ask it to load its `camera_fast` [configuration](https://cchamber-box.s3.eu-central-2.amazonaws.com/config_doc_lt_mk2_camera_fast.pdf) so we can collect images.

 ```Python
 import causalchamber.lab as lab